ayodeleoniosun/digital-wallet-service/README.md

 * Fund user wallet.
 * Withdraw from user wallet
 * Transfer between wallets.
-* View accounting summary. (coming soon as addon)
-* View deposit, withdrawals and transaction details. (coming soon as addon)
-* Sending of email notifications for each operation (coming soon)
+* Sending of email notifications for each operation

 ### Technologies Stack